Fourth Year Guide

 Overview

-The end of rotation exam is harder than the summer exam.
+As hinted at above, the end of rotation exam is harder than the summer exam.
 You’ll get a feel for how serious this rotation is when you start it.
-Don’t flunk your end of rotation exam it does require some attention.
+Don’t flunk your end of rotation exam it does require some attention but you should know your results of the first one before you sit the end of year so will have some idea of what you need to achieve.

 How do the weeks break down?